Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 2. Look up into the ice maker cavity to locate the fill cup—a small plastic cup directly below the fill tube opening.

 3. If ice has accumulated in or around the fill cup, use a plastic scraper or old credit card to gently break it apart.
-Do not use metal tools that could damage the plastic components.
+Avoid metal tools that could damage the plastic components.

 4. Pour warm (not boiling) water down the fill tube opening to melt any ice blockages inside the tube itself.
 Collect the water with towels or a pan.